Config

 const api = treaty(app)

-If an instance is passed, generic is not needed to be pass as Eden Treaty can infers the type from a parameter directly.
+If an instance is passed, generic is not needed to be passed as Eden Treaty can infer the type from a parameter directly.

-This patterns is recommended for performing unit tests, or creating a type-safe reverse proxy server or micro-services.
+This pattern is recommended for performing unit tests, or creating a type-safe reverse proxy server or micro-services.

 Options

-2nd optional parameters for Eden Treaty to customize fetch behavior, accepting parameters as follows:
+2nd optional parameter for Eden Treaty to customize fetch behavior, accepting parameters as follows:

-• fetch - add default parameters to fetch intialization (RequestInit)
+- fetch - add default parameters to fetch initialization (RequestInit)

 Fetch